CBSET Board of Directors

 Peter M. Markham, MS - CBSET CEO and Co-Founder

-CBSET's President and CEO since 2006, Peter has 25 years of management and regulatory experience in GLP contract research.
+CBSET's President and CEO since 2006, Peter has more than 30 years of management and regulatory experience in GLP contract research.
 Prior to CBSET, he was general manager of the Worcester/Southbridge division of Charles River Laboratories, a diverse division of more than 440 employees.
 Previously, he served as a senior executive at Genzyme Transgenics, Primedica, BioDevelopment Laboratories, and Arthur D. Little.
 He has broad scientific expertise in both drug and device development.
 Peter is known for his expertise in GLP regulatory compliance, setting and implementing corporate regulatory strategy and policies, and providing leadership and regulatory strategies for novel technologies.
 He has authored or co-authored numerous original scientific publications.

 Adam Groothuis, PhD - CBSET Co-Founder; Vice President of Medical Affairs, Mitralign

 Dr. Adam Groothuis, PhD, is the Vice President of Therapy Development at Cardiovalve and a co-founder of CBSET.
 He is considered an expert in pre-clinical science and has advised many medical device companies.
 Prior to Cardiovalve, he was Vice President of Medical Affairs at Mitralign, and before that, COO at CBSET, where he was responsible for research in cardiovascular devices and daily operational oversight.
 Previously, he was Associate Director of the Experimental Cardiovascular Interventional Laboratories at Brigham and Women’s Hospital.
 He has authored or co-authored 13 original scientific publications and is frequently invited as faculty to national and international congresses.

 Campbell Rogers, MD - Chief Medical Officer of HeartFlow, Inc.